Renovation

 Renovating for a sale generally does not mean gut-renovating your entire place.
 Unless you have a luxury property, you will not recoup that level of investment.

 Instead, kitchen and bathroom renovations will give you the highest ROI.
-And if you have to pick one or the other, go with the kitchen.
+But if you have to choose one or the other, go with the kitchen.

 Need proof?
-Consider how your kitchen and bathrooms will photograph.
+Consider how your kitchen and bathrooms will look in photos.
 If they’re not attractive—and unless buyers want a serious reno project on their hands—they’ll skip your listing.

-And you simply don’t have the option of not showing these all-important spaces in listing photos.
+You simply don’t have the option to omit these all-important spaces in listing photos.
 Buyers are wary when there are no images of the kitchen and at least one bathroom.
-“To me, that’s a red flag that signals I’m obviously going to need to renovate,” Lipman says.
+“To me, that’s a red flag that signals I’m obviously going to need to renovate,” Lipman said.

 At a minimum, Morris advises clients to create “a clean, open feel.”
-She says that might mean swapping outdated (or grimy) appliances, applying fresh paint on skim-coated walls, or just doing a serious de-clutter.
+She said that might mean swapping outdated (or grimy) appliances, applying fresh paint to skim-coated walls, or simply doing a thorough de-clutter.

 Think twice before adding another bedroom

 If you’re thinking of doing a reno to squeeze another bedroom into your apartment (something Lipman encounters all the time), consider it carefully.
-You need to brush up on the requirements for a legal bedroom in NYC.
+You need to review the requirements for a legal bedroom in NYC.
 Is the length or width of the room less than eight feet?
-You can try to price it as a legit bedroom but you stand to lose out to a property that's priced more realistically.
+You can price it as a legitimate bedroom, but you risk losing out to a property priced more realistically.

-“A well-laid-out one bedroom will sell for more than a chopped-up two bedroom,” Lipman says.
+“A well-laid-out one bedroom will sell for more than a chopped-up two bedroom,” Lipman said.
 “Only embark on this level of renovation for your own use.”

 A home office is a selling point

-In the wake of the pandemic, many people need well-thought-out work-from-home options and are going to be willing to pay to have those already figured out.
-(Especially if they do double duty as kids' playrooms, another wish-list feature of families.)
+These days, many people who need work-from-home options are willing to pay for those to be already created.
+(Especially if they do double duty as playrooms, another wish-list feature of families.)

 Don't underestimate the stress factor

-You may want to avoid undergoing the inevitable stress and strain of renovation if there are any personal issues—say, you’re retiring or someone has died—even if you recognize you might be leaving money on the table.
+You may want to avoid the inevitable stress and strain of a renovation if there are personal issues—including retirement or a death in the family—even if you recognize you might be leaving money on the table.

-“Living in the space while renovating adds a whole other level of complexity,” Lipman says.
-You can bypass a kitchen renovation by eating out and deal without one of the bathrooms, but you’ll have to empty the apartment (and live elsewhere) while replacing the floors.
+“Living in the space while renovating adds a whole other level of complexity,” Lipman said.
+You can bypass a kitchen renovation by eating out.
+If you're lucky enough to have multiple bathrooms, you may get by with one while still living there.
+For other items, such as refinishing the floors, the renovation is more involved: you’ll need to empty the apartment and live elsewhere.
 Factor that into your equation and ask yourself how much you (and your family) are willing to endure.

 Pro Tip: